shervin31/Email-Spam-Detector/README.md

-# 📧 Email Spam Classification: Machine Learning for Smarter Inboxes
+# 📧 Email Spam Detector: Machine Learning for Smarter Inboxes

 ## 📖 Project Overview
 This project addresses a **critical challenge in digital communication**: identifying and filtering out spam emails.